pmerg/ExtractPGN/README.md

 ## Summary

-Parse games from Chessgames and TWIC.
+Load games from Chessgames and TWIC into a single PGN file.